-The late Vito Russo, film historian and author of “The Celluloid Closet,” was a regular at New York City’s St. Mark’s Baths and worked in its Cafe (pictured above) for minimum wage and tips, making sandwiches for the men draped in towels or those waiting.
+The late Vito Russo, film historian and author of “The Celluloid Closet,” was a regular at New York City’s St. Mark’s Baths and worked in its Cafe (pictured above) for minimum wage and tips, making sandwiches and serving coffee to the men draped in towels or those waiting.
 All enjoying some post-Stonewall sexual liberation

 There was no “velvet rope” at the door.
 Well-sculpted body builders were in line to get in with guys who were 90 pounds soaking wet.
 The cream of the male-modeling crop mixed together with bi-curious construction workers from New Jersey.
 Artists and Art Dealers rubbed elbows (clad in nothing but a towel around the waist) with elementary school art teachers.
 The clothes came off and suddenly everyone was just himself with only one thing on his mind without status symbols or wealth to get in the way.

-One’s ability to make out well (literally) was based not only based on one’s looks or charm, but more so upon chance.
+One’s ability to make out well (literally) was based not on one’s looks or charm, but also chance.
 The odds were based on three floors’ worth of “hunting” space and how many men happened to be there at the time.
-The bigger the crowd, the chance that one would meet “Mr. Right.”
+The bigger the crowd, the more chance that one would meet “Mr. Right.”
 (And for many that meant Mr. Right No. 1, Mr. Right No. 2, Mr. Right No. 3, and so on.)

 The first floor contained locker rooms, showers and the cafe.
 The basement contained a swimming pool, more showers, an enormous Jacuzzi, and a large, darkened room with a vinyl-covered mattress that must’ve been 40′ x 40′ where all manner of groping was going on.
 The upstairs three floors contained seemingly miles of hallway and hundreds of rooms..
 Doors ajar with men waiting within,